actility/device-catalog/template/sample-vendor/drivers/README.md

 **Important:** The test of your driver is needed to prove a minimum test coverage of 85% to be valid on our framework.

+_**PS:** If your driver outputs values as ISO string dates or instances of class Date in the format "xxxx-xx-xxTxx:xx:xx.xxxZ", **declared when compiled**, you can validate the test by replacing the date value by_ "XXXX-XX-XXTXX:XX:XX.XXXZ" _in the JSON examples file._

 > A pre-implemented [spec file](sample-driver/driver-examples.spec.js) for testing can be copied from the template in order to test the driver with all the provided examples.

 ##